RamSailopal/YottaDB-DR/README.md

 #InstA Outage

-In the event of an outage on the master node (InstA), the following process can followed:
+In the event of an outage on the master node (InstA), the following process can be followed:

 Cease all further transations to the database on any node